etcgroup/aloe/docs/scripts.md

 Note that both scripts are written in Python 3; profiler.py requires Python 3.3 or above.

 ##profiler.py
 The profiler.py script is used to run ALOE over a set of input files.
 As the script iterates, it incrementally parses each ALOE report file and appends the numeric results to an output csv file.
 Each row of the output file is prepended with an entry of the form `[affect code]_[pipeline name]`.
-The script attempts to parse the affect code from the filename - this assumes that the filename is of the form `export_[affect code]_[index].csv`.
+The script attempts to parse the affect code from the filename - this assumes that the filename is of the form `export_[index]_[affect code].csv`.
 If the affect code cannot be parsed from the input CSV filename, the script will default to the filename itself.
 At this point in time it is up to the user to supply the proper column headings.

 To use the profiler script, run it as such: